allenpieper/craft-project-boilerplate/README.md

 # Craft CMS Project Boilerplate

-This is the project scaffolding we use at [MilesHerndon] for all of our Craft CMS projects.
+This is the project scaffolding I use for all of my Craft CMS projects.

 ### Requirements
 * [Node.js]